aladinelkhalil/react-advanced-starter/src/useReducer/exercise.md

 ## Example 2

-To mitigate the problems explored in the previous exercise part, implement the same example with the _useReducer_ hook.
+To mitigate the problems explored in the previous exercise part, implement the same example with the _useReducer_ hook, now in `example_2.jsx`.

 Use the counter example from the [documentation](https://reactjs.org/docs/hooks-reference.html#usereducer) as a guide.